Our Research Team

 What I love about the RCSWA

-I am grateful for the opportunity provided through RCSWA to be embedded in an Aboriginal Community Controlled Heath Services, being outside of a ‘university’ and working alongside your partner services each day helps build rapport and ensure the relevance of our research to the services and communities we work with.
+I am grateful for the opportunity provided through RCSWA to be embedded in an Aboriginal Community Controlled Heath Services, working alongside partner services each day helps build rapport and ensure the relevance of our research to the services and communities we work with.

 Associate Professor, Urban

-Kirsty Freeman is an Associate Professor and the Academic Lead at the Rural Clinical School of Western Australia.
-With over 20 years of experience in healthcare education and qualitative research, Kirsty specialises in phenomenology to explore complex human experiences in healthcare education.
-She supervises Masters and PhD students, fostering the next generation of researchers in healthcare simulation and rural healthcare education.
+Kirsty is an Associate Professor and the Academic Lead at RCSWA, with over 20 years of experience in healthcare education and qualitative research.
+She specialises in phenomenology to explore complex human experiences in healthcare education and supervises Masters and PhD students in healthcare simulation and rural healthcare education.

-A globally recognised leader in the field, Kirsty has made significant contributions to the dissemination of scholarly work.
-She serves as an Associate Editor for the International Journal of Healthcare Simulation (IJOHS) and is an active member of the scientific committee for the Society for Simulation in Europe (SESAM), where she helps shape the future of healthcare simulation research.
-Her dedication to advancing healthcare education is reflected in her numerous keynote presentations, publications, and her leadership in interprofessional training across medicine, nursing, allied health, and prehospital environments.
+A globally recognised leader in the field, Kirsty contributions to advancement of healthcare simulation through her role as Associate Editor for the International Journal of Healthcare Simulation and as a member of the scientific committee for the Society for Simulation in Europe (SESAM). where she helps shape the future of healthcare simulation research.
+Her dedication and impact is reflected in numerous keynote presentations, publications, and leadership in interprofessional training across medicine, nursing, allied health, and prehospital environments.

 What I love about the RCSWA